Characterizing Phishing Pages by JavaScript Capabilities: Results

-\paperFinding{DOM APIs and property reads are a valuable signal in kit differentiation} We find that removing DOM-related APIs or property reads out of consideration drastically reduces the number of pages we can consider for ground truth evaluation without increasing our overall accuracy.
-The key insight here is that these APIs signal particular choices the kit author made about the UI library they used, if they chose to hide the DOM as an evasion, or not draw it to begin, or which selectors, IDs, or classes they prefer to use.
-Clustering evaluation metrics for the ground truth dataset with DOM, SVG, and CSS APIs removed results in an FMI of 0.93 and a V-measure of 0.86.
-When all property reads were removed, we saw an FMI and V-measure of 0.93 and 0.85, respectively.
-In both cases, we can cluster fewer pages and thus identify fewer kits, but we do not see a significant improvement in clustering accuracy.
+\paperFinding{DOM APIs and property reads are a valuable signal in kit differentiation} We find that removing DOM-related APIs or property reads out of consideration drastically reduces the number of pages we can consider for ground truth evaluation without significantly increasing our overall accuracy.
+The key insight here is that these APIs signal particular choices the kit author made about the UI library they used: if they chose to hide the DOM as an evasion, or not draw it to begin with, do they refer to DOM elements by IDs, classes, or tags.
+Clustering evaluation metrics for the ground truth dataset with DOM, SVG, and CSS APIs removed results in an FMI of 0.88 and a V-measure of 0.86.
+After removing all property reads, we observed FMI and V-measure values of 0.98 and 0.91, respectively.
+In both cases, we can cluster fewer pages and thus identify fewer kits, but do not see an improvement in clustering accuracy.